csexton/codeography.com/_posts/2013-02-26-localtime-directive-for-angularjs.markdown

 Now, in my markup I simply wrap the timestamps I care about in `<localtime>` tags and they get switched over to a nicely formatted string in the user's local time zone.

-The end result is string going from this:
+The end result is a timestamp string going from this:

 <p><localtime>2013-02-26T17:53:00+00:00</localtime></p>